Managers sell highest paying dividend stocks

 Investors -- especially retirees and those close to retirement -- are desperate for income in a market where Treasuries are yielding close to nothing.
 Dividend-yielding stocks, generally low-risk and with a track record of providing solid streams of incomes over time, have been a favorite of money managers.

-But now, T. Rowe Price Associates, Bank of New York Mellon Corp and AllianceBernstein LP are part of a growing group of asset managers dumping some of these stocks because they believe they are too expensive.
+But now, T. Rowe Price Associates (TROW.O), Bank of New York Mellon Corp (BK.N) and AllianceBernstein LP (AB.N) are part of a growing group of asset managers dumping some of these stocks because they believe they are too expensive.

 Managers are moving money out of utilities, telecom stocks and, in some cases, master limited partnerships.
 They say that these stocks -- traditionally resilient in market downturns -- are so pricey that they may not rebound if markets decline.

-"If there is another downturn, I don't think they will be as defensive as they have been historically given how expensive they are," said David Giroux, portfolio manager of T. Rowe Price's Capital Appreciation Fund.
+"If there is another downturn, I don't think they will be as defensive as they have been historically given how expensive they are," said David Giroux, portfolio manager of T. Rowe Price's Capital Appreciation Fund (PRWCX.O).

 Money managers are instead buying lower-dividend yielding stocks in sectors like health care, industrials and energy, where they see more potential for growth regardless of market conditions.